 The next few days were stressful.
 On Monday she did not eat at all.
 On Tuesday we had her back at the vet for more fluids and she did not eat that day either.
 By Wednesday, we were back at the vet at 7:30 a.m.
 X-rays confirmed she had Hemorrhagic Gastroenteritis (HGE) and she was admitted immediately.”

-Dogs with HGE are severely ill, and the condition can be fatal.
+Dogs with HGE are severely ill.
 Dogs who experience HGE are more prone to HGE in the future as well.
-Because vomiting and diarrhea are extremely dehydrating, IVs with potassium and electrolytes help support the essential functions of the body.
-Treatments such as antibiotics, as well as anti-nausea and anti-diarrheal medications, may be administered.
+Because vomiting and diarrhea are extremely dehydrating, intravenous (IV) fluid therapy is needed to restore hydration and replace electrolytes, like potassium, that were lost in the vomiting and diarrhea.
+Treatments such as antibiotics and anti-nausea and anti-diarrheal medications may be administered.
 Dogs are usually not fed during the first 24 hours of treatment.

 Piper’s Pet Insurance Claims